bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 where :math:`{\bf s}_t = \frac{1}{{\bf \sigma}_t}` and
 :math:`{\bf m}_t = \frac{{\bf \mu}_t}{{\bf \sigma}_t}`.
 We can do this re-writing
-because remember that we are learning these functions through a neural network so it doesn't really matter if invert or negate.
+because remember that we are learning these functions through a neural network so it doesn't really matter if we invert or negate.

 Next, let's introduce a context :math:`\bf h`.
 Recall, our posterior is :math:`p({\bf z}|{\bf x})` but this is the same as just saying :math:`p({\bf z}|{\bf x}, f({\bf x}))`, where :math:`f(\cdot)` is some deterministic function.
-So let's just define :math:`{\bf h}:=f({\bf x})` and then use it in our IAF transforms because our latent variable is still only a function of :math:`{\bf x}`:
+So let's just define :math:`{\bf h}:=f({\bf x})` and then use it in our IAF transforms.
+This is not a problem because our latent variable is still only a function of :math:`{\bf x}`:

 .. math::